SEND-Together Counselling Services

 Our counselling offers a safe, empathic place to explore thoughts and feelings, for children through play and creative activities.
 For adults through a person-centred approach, working with the individuals needs therapeutically to bring about change and empowerment.

 We provide early therapeutic intervention for children, young people and parents/carers.
-This also includes siblings and other family members of those with SEND.
+This also includes siblings, Grandparents and other family members of those with SEND.
 Our 'uniqueness' means that we can offer both the children/young people sessions and adult sessions to be run at the same time with individual counsellors.

 Counselling can be a positive and powerful experience that provides an insight into issues.
 It offers ways in which to look at things from a different angle in turn leading to positive outcomes.
 We aim to facilitate change through listening and encouragement; with opportunities to develop strengths and skills, and to improve life and well-being.
 At SEND-Together we believe investing in early intervention and prevention is important and significant in preventing mental health issues.